 Currently, estrogen replacement is the best way to reverse vaginal atrophy and GSM.
 Not every woman will be able to use this treatment option, however.

 Concerns about the long-term effects of increased estrogen sometimes discourage doctors from prescribing it.
 Possible side effects include:

-If you’ve previously had cancer, work with your oncologist to treat this condition.
+If you’ve previously had cancer, work with your oncologist to treat GSM.
 Your oncologist will know more about your particular risk factors and concerns.

-If you’re ready to talk to your doctor, it’s a good idea to bring a list questions with you.
+If you’re ready to talk with your doctor, it’s a good idea to bring a list of questions with you.
 These questions may include the following:

 - Is menopause causing these symptoms?

-- Could another condition be the cause of these symptoms?
+- Could another condition be causing these symptoms?

 - What are my treatment options?